freeCodeCamp/guide/src/pages/articles/certificates/add-a-submit-button-to-a-form/index.md

 ---
-title: Add A Submit Button To A Form
+title: Add a Submit Button To a Form
 ---
 You will need to create a `button` element.
 Here's an example submit button: